Interpath (BVI) Limited (trading as Interpath Advisory) values your privacy and applies relevant data protection legislation.

 International transfer of data

-Interpath (BVI) Limited’s offices are in the Cayman Islands and the British Virgin Islands.
+Interpath (BVI) Limited’s office is in the British Virgin Islands.

 Given the international reach of Interpath (BVI) Limited’s assignments, personal data may be transferred, accessed and stored internationally in order to fulfil the purpose of the processing.

-You can obtain more details of the protection given to your personal data when it is transferred outside the Cayman Islands and the BVI including a copy of any standard data protection clauses entered into with recipients of your personal data, by contacting Interpath (BVI) directly.
+You can obtain more details of the protection given to your personal data when it is transferred outside the BVI including a copy of any standard data protection clauses, where applicable, entered into with recipients of your personal data, by contacting Interpath (BVI) Limited directly.

 Retention period of the data

 The period of retention of the data is dependent upon the reason for processing and the nature and duration of the assignment.
-Personal data will be deleted or destroyed where it has been identified that there is no longer a need to retain it, under any legal or contractual requirement.
+Personal data will be deleted or destroyed where it has been identified that there is no longer a need to retain it, or where we have relied on your consent to keep your personal data, once you withdraw your consent for us to do so, or under any legal or contractual requirement.

 Protection and storage of the information we collect